American Craftsman: The Boston Society of Arts and Crafts

-The Arts and Crafts Movement first emerged in the United States in Boston in the 1890s.
-The area was very receptive to the ideas of the Arts and Crafts movement due to prominent thinkers like the transcendentalist Ralph Waldo Emerson, and Harvard Art History professor Charles Eliot Norton, who was a personal friend of British Art and Crafts leader William Morris.
+The Arts and Crafts Movement emerged in the United States in Boston in the 1890s.
+The area was very receptive to the ideas of the Arts and Crafts movement due to prominent thinkers like the transcendentalist Ralph Waldo Emerson and Harvard art history professor Charles Eliot Norton, who was a personal friend of British Art and Crafts leader William Morris.
 The movement began with the first American Arts and Crafts Exhibition organized by the printer Henry Lewis Johnson in April 1897 at Copley Hall, featuring over 1,000 objects made by designers and craftspeople.

 The exhibition's success led to the formation of the Boston Society of Arts and Crafts in June 1897 with Charles Eliot Norton as president.
 The society aimed to "develop and encourage higher standards in the handicrafts."
-The Society focused on the relationship of artists and designers to the world of commerce, and on high-quality workmanship.
+The Society focused on the relationship of artists and designers to the world of commerce and high-quality craft.

 The Society of Arts and Crafts mandate was soon expanded into a credo that read:

 The society held its first exhibition in 1899 at Copley Hall.